2022 Trends in Garden Design

 - Involving kids.
 Kids are more likely to eat food they’ve grown.

 - Reducing your plastic use.
-You'll be purchasing less produce at the grocery store.
-You can also use Eco-Pots instead of plastic seed-starting trays (they also makes transplanting easier!).
+You'll be purchasing less produce in plastic bags at the grocery store.

 If growing from seed is a whole new world for you, here’s a helpful resource all about growing plants from seed.